AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Introduction

-To address these gaps, this paper proposes OptiQKD, a comprehensive ML-optimized framework that integrates Temporal Convolutional Networks (TCNs) for effective state tracking and protocol-aware reinforcement learning for adaptive parameter optimization.
-By leveraging causal convolutions to capture long-range temporal dependencies \cite{bai2018empirical}, OptiQKD provides a robust, low-latency solution that maintains peak performance across BB84, E91, and COW protocols, ensuring resilient quantum communication in dynamic environments.
+To address these gaps, this paper proposes AML-QKD, a comprehensive ML-optimized framework that integrates Temporal Convolutional Networks (TCNs) for effective state tracking and protocol-aware reinforcement learning for adaptive parameter optimization.
+By leveraging causal convolutions to capture long-range temporal dependencies \cite{bai2018empirical}, AML-QKD aims to provide a robust, low-latency solution designed to maintain high performance across BB84, E91, and COW protocols, facilitating more resilient quantum communication in dynamic environments.

 The remainder of this paper is organized as follows.
-Section~\ref{sec:prelm} introduces the preliminaries for the BB84, E91, and COW protocols and establishes the notation and noise models used throughout.
-The \emph{Proposed Framework} section details the architecture of OptiQKD, our ML-optimized framework consisting of: (i) Temporal Convolutional Networks (TCNs) for state tracking, (ii) reinforcement learning for protocol-agnostic, real-time parameter tuning, and (iii) a modular integration layer with a unified algorithmic workflow.
-The \emph{Evaluation} section describes the simulation environment, datasets, and performance metrics, followed by the presentation of quantitative results including secure key rate, QBER, and adaptation time, alongside a comparative analysis.
-Finally, the \emph{Conclusion and Future Work} section summarizes our contributions and outlines future directions, such as scaling OptiQKD to MDI/DI-QKD architectures and conducting extended field trials.
+Section~\ref{sec:prelm} introduces the preliminaries and noise models used throughout.
+The \emph{Proposed Framework} section details the architecture of AML-QKD, including state tracking and reinforcement learning for real-time parameter tuning.
+The \emph{Evaluation} section describes the simulation environment and presents quantitative results alongside a comparative analysis.
+Finally, the \emph{Conclusion and Future Work} section summarizes our contributions and outlines future scaling directions.